New season of work announced at Lyric Hammersmith Theatre

 "I am delighted that we can today announce shows for our audiences, returning to do what we do best, producing great work with great artists, in our beautiful theatre" said artistic director, Rachel O'Riordan.
 She continued by commenting on the upcoming productions to say: "Iphigenia in Splott and Sancho tell the stories of two vastly different people from very different times, circumstances and places.
 Both protagonists make life-changing choices.
 They both, within the structure of the society they live in, make extraordinary decisions."

-The Lyric Hammersmith Theatre will reopen with Gary Owen’s Iphigenia in Splott.
+The Lyric Hammersmith Theatre will reopen with Gary Owen's Iphigenia in Splott.
 Sophie Melville will reprise her performance as Effie, a young woman whose life is riddled with drink and drugs until she discovers she can be something more.
-Iphigenia in Splott begins previews on 22 January, ahead of an opening night on 26 January and performances to 13 February.
+On 5 January, it was confirmed that all performances of Iphigenia in Splott are cancelled.

 Dramatising the life of Charles Ignatius Sancho, Paterson Joseph will play the titular character in Sancho: An Act of Remembrance.
 Written and directed by Joseph, the new play tells of Sancho, born on a slave ship to become an anti-slavery campaigner and the first Black person of African origin to vote in Britain.
 Joseph's theatre credits include Scrooge in A Christmas Carol at the Old Vic.
 Sancho: An Act of Remembrance begins previews on 25 February, with a press night on 2 March and performances to 20 March.